jianminchen/100-hard-level-algorithms-2018-summer-campaign/LongestRepeatedSubstring-overlap/ReadMe.md

 **Follow up on July 22, 2020**<br>
 It is a good philosophy.
 Work on easy level first, and also work on medium level next.
 But in reality, I have to learn how to solve a hard level algorithm in order to be competitive. <br>
-I like to write somethings about designing this hard level algorithm, the recurrence formula, and things should be added into a full check list before the design is final. <br>'
+I like to write somethings about designing this hard level algorithm, the recurrence formula, and things should be added into a full check list before the design is final. <br>
+Let me start from substring [2, 5]. <br>
+"ABGABG|"<br>
+ 012345<br>
+ Substring(2,5] should be "GABG". <br>
+ Actually a substring starting from beginning "ABGAB", substring(2) "GAB"'s suffix "AB" is same as prefix of "GAB", so "GAB" ...